-- Girls' and boys' hair must be a neat style and of a natural color. - Hairstyles should not be a distraction to the students or others around him, this includes mohawks, ponytails, or any other extreme haircut. - Boys should have their hair trimmed and tapered so that the whole ear is visible. - Hair should be worn above the eyebrows in front and not below the top of a shirt collar in back.
+- Girls' and boys' hair must be a neat style and of a natural color. - Hairstyles should not be a distraction to the students or others around them, this includes mohawks or any other extreme haircut. - Hair should be worn above the eyebrows in front and not below the top of a shirt collar in back.